 Many of us understand people pleasing as putting others first while usually overextending ourselves, and our time, to others.
 This runs deeper than just letting a friend go ahead of us in line, or taking on an extra 10 minutes to spend time with a family member.
 When we people please, we are in one way or another, invalidating and telling ourselves that we don’t matter, or at least not as much as others.
 We may find it hard to attend and commit to our self-care and boundaries.
 We begin sacrificing our own time and space to be at the beckoning call for others.
 We may be more agreeable to do for others.
 Or we may find ourselves holding in our own need for expression out of what we deem as courtesy to the other person (not wanting to burden them or take up too much space in the conversation when they’re having issues).

 Our childhood holds many key meanings and understandings to our learned or modeled character traits and our helpful or unhelpful built habits.
 As we develop in childhood, some of the ways our parents or caregivers showed up and responded to us may have set the stage for a people pleasing role.
+It is one sign of being raised by narcissists.
 More so, if our caregivers weren’t showing up or responding to us because this creates mixed understandings of care and love and may have begun the people pleasing role.